MD-CWI/afivo-streamer/documentation/installation.md

 # Obtaining the source code {#obtaining-src}

-Run the following command in a folder to clone the repository:
+Run the following command in a folder to clone the complete repository:

     git clone https://github.com/MD-CWI/afivo-streamer.git

+If you only want the `master` branch, then you can use

+    git clone -b master --single-branch https://github.com/MD-CWI/afivo-streamer

 The code can also be downloaded as a [zip file](https://github.com/MD-CWI/afivo-streamer/archive/refs/heads/master.zip).